friendlyBrandon/AquaFin_Project/README.md

 - View placed orders
 - Manage order status by accepting or refusing

+ ### Admin Flood Material page 💧 :
+Admins can add/remove materials that will be suggested in the dashboard page if the amount of rain is over the threshold of the season.
+Threshold per season mm of rainfall during that whole season: winter => 300 spring => 250 summer => 260
+autumn => 280

+The rainfall data is collected from the Python API that is ran locally.

 ## Requirements:

 - Larvel Herd must be set up.